-My short story, ‘The Fledgling’ has been contracted with Tales to Terrify and will feature in their 2018 schedule of podcasts.
+My short story, ‘The Fledgling’ appeared on the Tales to Terrify podcast on the 18th of May, 2018.
 The story delves into a mother’s guilt and the alien landscape of religious education.

 Chris is relieved when her daughter flourishes at her new school.
 Rebecca blooms, becoming the perfect student.
 Then the crows begin to arrive.

 Shades of Santa: Tales from the Bloody North Pole is a collection of thirty-seven dark flash fiction tales with all proceeds going to charity:water.

 663 million people in the world today live without access to clean water.
 Charity:water is a non-profit organisation bringing clean, safe water to people in developing countries.

 My story, ‘Teatime’ is the tale of the wicked Miss Maisy, her devoted manservant, Mr Poole and Juniper, Winter’s child.
 It appears in the section of the anthology on Snow People and I hope it stirs a shiver or two up your spine.

 If you’re thirsty for some fabulous frosty fiction, check out the anthology on Amazon by clicking here.

 ‘A Pet is For Life’

 Asian urban legends give me the heebie-jeebies.
 There’s no redemption and no reasoning to how these vengeful ghosts operate.